Hemanth-110500/Illumio/README.md

 The script handles file-related errors such as missing input files and issues during file reading or writing.

+## Tests and Validation

+**Testing Overview**:

+**Unit Tests**: Unit tests were performed on each script to ensure that they correctly handle typical inputs and edge cases (e.g., missing files, incorrectly formatted data).

+**Manual Testing**: The scripts were manually tested with sample data to verify their functionality.

+**Error Handling**: Tests included verifying that the scripts gracefully handle errors such as missing files, incorrect formats, and empty input files.

+**Test Results**:

+**Success**: The scripts successfully processed the provided sample data, generated the expected output files, and handled errors as expected.

+**Performance**: The scripts run efficiently on a standard local machine without any noticeable delays or performance issues.

 **Best Practices Followed**

 **1. Error Handling**: All scripts include robust error handling to manage issues such as missing files, incorrect formats, and unexpected exceptions.